-For VAT, 12 months doesn’t mean a fixed calendar year or tax year.
-It’s a rolling 12 month period, and you’re always looking back at the previous 12 months from this point in time.
+For the purposes of VAT registration, 12 months doesn’t mean a fixed calendar year or tax year.
+It’s a rolling 12-month period, and you’re always looking back at the previous 12 months leading up to this point in time.

-VAT taxable means anything that isn’t exempt from VAT.
-It is a product or service which is subject to tax.
+VAT taxable means any product or service which is subject to VAT.
 It also includes things which are zero rated for VAT (which is different to being VAT exempt!).

 Will my business benefit from voluntary VAT registration?

-A business which regularly pays more VAT to suppliers than it would collect from customers if it registered, could benefit from voluntary VAT registration.
+Very broadly speaking, a business which regularly pays more VAT to suppliers than it would charge to customers if it registered, could benefit from voluntary VAT registration.

-The business has paid out more VAT than it has collected and will be able to reclaim the difference from HMRC.
+The business has paid more VAT than it collected

-The business has collected more VAT than it has paid out, and will need to pay the difference to HMRC.
+The business collected more VAT than it paid out

 Making sure you register in plenty of time